Asymptotic Behavior of Degenerate Linear Kinetic Equations with Non-Isothermal Boundary Conditions: Counter-example for Hypothesis and lower bounds on the convergence rate

 \textbf{Step 4: Conclusion for point (3).} Starting again from \eqref{eq:step_2_lower_bounds} and choosing $\epsilon = \frac{1}{t+1}$ for $t$ large enough so that $\epsilon < \epsilon_0$, $\frac{|B|^2 H_0}{ (t+1)^{2d}} < \frac12$ and $\frac{t+1}{t} (R - \frac1{t+1}) > 1$, one finds

 It easily follows that $E(t) \ge C_\alpha (t+1)^{-\alpha}$ for all $t$ large enough.

-\textbf{Acknowledgments:} The author thanks Silvia Lorenzani for useful discussions and for pointing out the references \cite{Nguyen_2020, Yamaguchi_2016}.
+\textbf{Acknowledgments:} The author thanks Silvia Lorenzani for useful discussions and for pointing out the references \cite{Nguyen_2020, Yamaguchi_2016}, and Isabelle Tristani for suggesting the study of heavy-tailed kernels and the reference \cite{Cesbron_Mellet_Puel_2019}.
 This project received funding from the European Union’s Horizon 2020 Research and Innovation Program under the Marie Sklodowska-Curie Grant Agreement No. 10103324.